 In other words, we hear a changed and colored version of the music when we hear it through a music system.

 It applies no matter what kind of music you hear and how much money you have spent on your music system.
 It also applies no matter how loud (or how low) you play.

-The loudspeakers' interaction with room acoustics limits how good sound quality you hear.
+In other words: The loudspeakers' interaction with room acoustics limits how good sound quality you hear.